NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 Keep in mind that while the examples above are done with `requirements.txt`, `pythonRelaxDepsHook` works by modifying the resulting wheel file, so it should work with any of the [existing hooks](#setup-hooks).
+It indicates that `pythonRelaxDepsHook` has no effect on build time dependencies, such as in `build-system`.
+If a package requires incompatible build time dependencies, they should be removed in `postPatch` with `substituteInPlace` or something similar.

 #### Using unittestCheckHook {#using-unittestcheckhook}